solmyrius/gribapi/readme.md

 ## Settings

-Settings are in system environment
+Settings are in system environment.
+(You can use .env file for development purposes)

 `SOURCE_GRIB2_FILE`= path to the source GRIB2 file